neurodata/U-Rerf/README.md

 # the 'k' of k nearest neighbors
 k <- 10

-# create a sizeD by m synthetic dataset
+# create a size D by m synthetic dataset
 X <- as.matrix(iris[,1:4])

 # create a similarity and distance matrices using urerf